Extending and Organizing Your Solution

 For external solution items that share their VCS root with the solution, all version-control features will also be available.

-To add an external folder to the current solution, right-click on the solution in the Solution window, choose Attach Existing Folder, and then select a folder.
-Rider will turn on the Show All Files mode in the Solution Explorer so that you can start exploring the attached folder:
+To add an external folder to the current solution, right-click on the solution in the Explorer window, choose , and then select a folder.
+The folder will appear in the Solution Explorer marked as attached:

 Please note the difference between adding external folders to your solution and adding existing files/folders/projects to your solution.